NickMcConnell/AngbandPlus/docs/guide.rst

 An item you don't use is useless
 ````````````````````````````````

-Common fallacy: you find an incredibly powerful Staff of Mighty BOOM!
+Common fallacy: you find an incredibly powerful Device of Mighty BOOM!
 (3
 charges), or a single Potion of become Chuck Norris, and then you keep
 carrying it around and never actually use it.
 It could be a life insurance,
 but you might still reconsider your strategy: maybe you've become too careful